 Draft of Literature Review Proposal

 They will prepare a short draft of a literature review, due at the conclusion of the Pedagogy course.
 The draft should be approximately 4-6 pages, and should reference multiple papers by different authors.
-A rubric for this presentation can be found on the CCE Sakai page.

 Presentation of Preliminary Work